2023 Most Popular Public Health Master's Degree Schools in Pennsylvania

 The following schools top our list of the Most Popular Public Health Master's Degree Colleges.

-Our analysis found Saint Joseph’s University to be the most popular school for public health students who want to pursue a master’s degree in Pennsylvania.
+Our 2023 rankings named Saint Joseph’s University the most popular school in Pennsylvania for public health students working on their master’s degree.
 Located in the city of Philadelphia, St. Joe's is a private not-for-profit college with a moderately-sized student population.

 Of the 116 students majoring in public health at St. Joe's, 22% are male and 78% are female.